64kramsystem/personal_notes/topics/rust_tooling.md

 See more keys and their definitions at https://doc.rust-lang.org/cargo/reference/manifest.html

-The cargo configuration file (see custom configs below) `toml` extension is optional; it's searched in many locations: https://doc.rust-lang.org/cargo/reference/config.html.
+The cargo configuration file (see custom configs below) `toml` extension is optional; it's searched in many locations (https://doc.rust-lang.org/cargo/reference/config.html), also recursively (also if outside the workspace).

 ### Workspaces